 Mindfulness is proven to help with depression symptoms, pain management, and anxiety.
-MRI studies by Harvard researchers have shown that mindfulness activities calm the amygdala.
-The amygdala activates when the mind is dealing with stress and worry.
-Over time, the benefits of mindfulness seep into everyday life, even when the subject isn’t meditating.
+MRI studies by Harvard researchers show that mindfulness activities calm the amygdala, which activates during times of stress or worry.

 More recent research in Denmark has shown that daily practice of mindfulness, in this case use of the Headspace app, helped change brain focus.
 Those who used the app had an easier time forgetting their fears, compared to those who would continue to focus on them (who didn’t use the app).

-As I taught mindfulness to more clients, even after moving on from CBT, I would run into a specific problem.
-Many people were suffering from high anxiety and trauma symptoms, which I most often treat.
-When your mind is in a constant state of anxiety, rumination, or stress, it’s pretty hard to focus on breathing.
+As I began teaching mindfulness to my own clients, I would run into a specific problem.
+Many people were suffering from high anxiety and trauma and PTSD symptoms.
+When your mind is in a constant state of anxiety, rumination, or stress, it’s pretty hard to focus on much else.

 In the DBT program we would often use lotions to notice physical sensations and smells.
-This was a great introduction to mindfulness.
+This was a great introduction to mindfulness, and helped those who had trouble concentrating to notice their physical sensations.
 We would look for colors, or even hold cubes of ice.
 All of these were helpful at times.

 You might have heard of kindness rocks, inspiration stones, or healing crystals.
 Any and all of these can be used as grounding stones.